sde-coursepack/sde-coursepack.github.io/modules/code quality/_posts/2000-03-02-Clean-Code.md

 The thing that will slow down your projects is entropy and complexity.
 As your projects age, they naturally get larger and more complicated.
 If we spend time cleaning up our code and making it easy to read, this entropy slowdown will...well...slow down.
 Our project will be easier to develop longer, provided that each step along the way we take time to clean-up, refactoring, improve our variable and function names, etc.

-## Going fast means slowing down
+## "But this will slow me down..."

+> "There is no trade-off of quality vs. speed in software.
+There never has been.
+Low quality means low speed.
+Always.
+>
+> **The only way to go fast is to go well.**"
+>
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - Bob Martin, author of __Clean Code__

 In automobile racing, how you go around corners can be arguably the most important skill on the track.
 However, counterintuitively, you don't want to greedily go as fast as you can at all times.
 If you approach a corner too fast, you have to slow down **longer** while going through the corner, which means you start accelerating later.
 As a result, you will end up going slower on the next straightaway because you tried to go too fast through the corner.
 On the other hand, if you approach the corner a little slower, than you can start accelerating out of the corner sooner, meaning you will go faster on the next straightaway.

-In short, slowing down a little more now can save you significant time later!
+In short, slowing down a little more now can save you significant time in the very near future!
 And the same applies to code!

-Because your code must evolve and change overtime, taking time to do a slow down, do a little clean-up, ensure your code is readable and understandable, removing duplicate code, etc. will mean that the next time you add to your code, you will save time!
+Because your code must evolve and change overtime, taking time to clean it up is paying off technical debt before the interest has time to accrue!
+Do a little clean-up, ensure your code is readable and understandable, remove duplicate code, etc. Doing all this will mean that the next time you add to your code, you will save time!
+And don't think you have to write thousands of lines before this pays off.
+Writing clean code pays off **the very next time you have to re-read your code**, and you *will* have to re-read your code!
+Many, many times!

-Ultimately, clean-code will help you go faster in the long run.
-"Fast and dirty" code may make the first couple of classes faster to write, but before too long, you will start to reap what you sow, and your productivity will grind to a halt.
+Ultimately, practicing clean code will help you go faster overall.
+"Fast and dirty" code may make the first couple of classes and functions faster to write, but before too long, you will start to reap what you sow, and your productivity will grind to a halt.

+## Taking pride in your work

+Ultimately, the greatest reason to write clean code is because **you should want to**!
+Programming is an incredibly powerful tool!
+Consider just how much of our lives are controlled by software, or rely heavily on software.
+And we have the power to touch and bend software with our programming ability!
+Think of all the amazing things we can, no, **we will** do in our lives with programming: the problems we can solve, the suffering we can abate!

+Programming gives us this power, so we should aspire to be the best developers we can be!
+Because by being the best developers we can be, we solve the most problems we can!
+This very idea should give you a sense of pride!

+While it may be filled with typos and behind schedule, I am *proud* of this textbook.
+I am *proud* of the assignments I write for this class, and the lectures I have given.
+Because I worked really well at them.
+Not just worked hard, but worked well.
+I spent months planning this course, writing example code, writing lesson plans, writing assignments.

+In the exact same way I feel proud of what I've done, I want you to feel proud for your work!
+You're a programmer!
+Be the best programmer you can be!
+Do it right!
+Write code so clean that the next person who sees your code says "Wow, the person who wrote this is a professional who really cares about their craft!"
+Don't think writing clean code is above you, it isn't!
+It just takes practice and persistence!

 ## Conclusion